 Stem cells may help repair hypoplastic left heart syndrome

-therapy could boost organ repair and delay or even prevent heart failure in
+New therapy could boost organ repair and delay or even prevent heart failure in children

 Children born with hypoplastic left heart syndrome (HLHS) – a congenital heart defect in which the left ventricle is severely underdeveloped – are essentially left with half a heart.
 An innovative new therapy using stem cells from umbilical cord blood is now being used to delay or even prevent heart failure in children with HLHS in a first-ever clinical trial.

 In HLHS, the left ventricle of the heart can’t pump oxygen-rich blood from the lungs to the rest of the body.
 About 1,000 children in the U.S. are born each year with the condition, which is fatal unless corrected by surgery.
 Children must undergo a series of three surgeries in their first three years of life, the first of which takes place within two to five days of birth, to re-route the heart’s blood flow and make the right ventricle the main pumping chamber.
 However, over time, doctors have discovered that as children reach late adolescence, their reconstructed hearts begin to show signs of cardiopulmonary deterioration.

 Stem cells from babies own umbilical cord blood may boost organ repair